pingcap/docs/ticdc/manage-ticdc.md

 + The data replication task in TiCDC is paused for a long time, during which a large amount of incremental data is accumulated and needs to be replicated.
 + The data replication task is started from an early timestamp so it becomes necessary to replicate a large amount of incremental data.

-For changefeeds created by `cdc cli` after v4.0.13, Unified Sorter is enabled by default; for changefeeds that existed before v4.0.13, the previous configuration is used.
+For the changefeeds created using `cdc cli` after v4.0.13, Unified Sorter is enabled by default; for the changefeeds that have existed before v4.0.13, the previous configuration is used.

-To make sure whether the Unified Sorter feature is enabled on a changefeed, you can execute the following example command to view (assuming the IP address of the PD instance is `http://10.0.10.25:2379`):
+To check whether or not the Unified Sorter feature is enabled on a changefeed, you can execute the following example command (assuming the IP address of the PD instance is `http://10.0.10.25:2379`):

 {{< copyable "shell-regular" >}}